BookStackApp/website/content/blog/security-release-v21-10-2.md

 draft = false
 +++

 BookStack v21.10.2 has been released.
-This is a security release that build upon changes in v21.10.2 which covers a vulnerability which would allow malicious users, who have permission to update or create pages, to upload content that could then be utilized for phishing or other general malicious intent.
+This is a security release that builds upon changes in v21.10.1 which covers a vulnerability which would allow malicious users, who have permission to update or create pages, to upload content that could then be utilized for phishing or other general malicious intent.